Dailymotion-Pro-Services/custom-embed-v2/amp.md

 # AMP

-We use mainly [`amp-video-iframe`](https://amp.dev/documentation/components/amp-video-iframe/) AMP componenets to support AMP page.
+We use mainly [`amp-video-iframe`](https://amp.dev/documentation/components/amp-video-iframe/) AMP components to support AMP page.
 Please follow the instruction.

 ### 1) Host Resources to your server first

-Copy the source code of [dm-player](https://srvr.dmvs-apac.com/v2/dm-player.html) and host the page in your server.
+Copy the source code of [dm-player](https://srvr.dmvs-apac.com/v2/dm-player.html) and host the page on your server.

 ### 2) Put code below to your `<head>` page